 There are no visible boundaries between garden and countryside.
 One melds into the other and seasonal displays of flowers include wild bluebells, campion, ragged robin, marsh woundwort, meadowsweet, rosebay willowherb, wood anemone, wild cherry, blackthorn, and much more.

 The pond is fed from a spring and is full of wildlife.
-Again this year the mass exodus of baby toads has been spectacular and has held up our lawn mowing for the last couple of weeks.
+Every year the mass exodus of baby toads is spectacular and holds up our lawn mowing for several weeks.

 To improve habitats we have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.

 Our experiments with annual flower beds, to see which mixes provided the most oportunities for pollinators over the longest period, have proved that Echium Blue Bedder and Phacelia are invaluable for our bees.